Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Loading.md

     }
     ```

-2. Register your custom style.
+2. Register your custom style:

     ```cs
     StyleManager.Instance.RegisterStyle("CustomLoading", null, typeof(YourNameSpace.CustomLoadingStyle));
     ```

-3. Use your custom style to create a loading instance
+3. Use your custom style to create a loading instance:

     ```cs
     utilityBasicLoading = new Loading("CustomLoading");